Mythomorphs

 A fantasy adventure series where family secrets unfold and the impossible becomes real.

 Ayla snuggled into the comfortable dormroom bed and pulled the soft covers up to her chin.
 A section of the ceiling above her remained transparent, creating a skylight.
 She looked through the skylight at the stars and worried.
 What were her parents doing?
 Was her grandma okay?
 What about her dog Jax?
 Was everyone mad at her?
-Did her friend Aurora miss her?
+Did her friend Emma miss her?
 What would the kids in school think?
 Would anyone care that she was gone?

 “Stop,” she said out loud.
 She could do this.
 It would all work out.
 Just because she was an expert worrier, did not mean any of her worries were true.